hongsw/hello-mcp/README.en.md

 ## 🎮 Usage

-Hi-Garak can be used in three different modes:
+Hello-MCP can be used in three different modes:

 ### 1️⃣ Setup Mode (Default)